History of Gabon: Independence

 Economic discontent and a desire for political liberalization provoked violent demonstrations and strikes by students and workers in early 1990.
 In response to worker grievances, Bongo negotiated on a sector-by-sector basis, making significant wage concessions.
 In addition, he promised to open up the PDG and to organize a national political conference in March–April 1990 to discuss Gabon's future political system.
 The PDG and 74 political organizations attended the conference.
 Participants essentially divided into two loose coalitions, the ruling PDG and its allies, and the United Front of Opposition Associations and Parties, consisting of the breakaway Morena Fundamental and the Gabonese Progress Party.

 The April 1990 conference approved sweeping political reforms, including creation of a national Senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of the exit visa requirement.
 In an attempt to guide the political system's transformation to multiparty democracy, Bongo resigned as PDG chairman and created a transitional government headed by a new Prime Minister, Casimir Oyé-Mba.
 The Gabonese Social Democratic Grouping (RSDG), as the resulting government was called, was smaller than the previous government and included representatives from several opposition parties in its cabinet.
 The RSDG drafted a provisional constitution in May 1990 that provided a basic bill of rights and an independent judiciary but retained strong executive powers for the president.
 After further review by a constitutional committee and the National Assembly, this document came into force in March 1991.
-Under the 1991 constitution, in the event of the president's death, the Prime Minister, the National Assembly president, and the defense minister were to share power until a new election could be held.
+Under the 1991 constitution, in the event of the president's death, the Prime Minister, the National Assembly president, and the defence minister were to share power until a new election could be held.

 Opposition to the PDG continued, however, and in September 1990, two coup d'état attempts were uncovered and aborted.
 Despite anti-government demonstrations after the untimely death of an opposition leader, the first multiparty National Assembly elections in almost 30 years took place in September–October 1990, with the PDG garnering a large majority.

 Following President Bongo's re-election in December 1993 with 51% of the vote, opposition candidates refused to validate the election results.
 Serious civil disturbances led to an agreement between the government and opposition factions to work toward a political settlement.
 These talks led to the Paris Accords in November 1994, under which several opposition figures were included in a government of national unity, and constitutional reforms were approved in a referendum in 1995.
 This arrangement soon broke down, however, and the 1996 and 1997 legislative and municipal elections provided the background for renewed partisan politics.
 The PDG won a landslide victory in the legislative election, but several major cities, including Libreville, elected opposition mayors during the 1997 local election.